Search all resources on this page or select a tab to see publications, videos, audio, collections of related resources and more.

 Review by Professor John Horvath AO MBBS FRACP on the management of adverse events associated with Panvax and Fluvax for influenza vaccinations.

-Research reports on qualitative and quantitative research conducted on attitudes and behaviours regarding childhood and adult immunisation:
+Research reports on quantitative research conducted on community attitudes and behaviours regarding the influenza vaccine.